The Production Team

 Cultures Converge at Carnival

 Good intentions do not make good productions.
-When Lydia Benitez-Brown assembled the DANCE OF MY LIFE production team in Sao Paulo, Brazil they knew it would be the most difficult 2-day shoot of their varied careers.
-Beto Sporkens, who headed the Brazilian crew, negotiated coveted press passes for the team giving them backstage access to the tightly-controlled staging grounds for each Escola de Samba outside the paserela or avenue where the competition is held.
-Only 2 members of the crew could go into the avenue at any time so the rest had to stake out positions for themselves and their equipment on either side of the sambodromo or stadium.
-Rii Kanzaki, who flew in from Boston for the shoot, spoke no Portuguese but was often mistaken for a Brazileira (Japanese migrants to Brazil form one of the largest Japanese immigrant populations outside Japan).
+When Lydia Benitez-Brown assembled the DANCE OF MY LIFE production team to cover Bessie Badilla's participation in the Carnival in Sao Paulo, Brazil they knew it would be the most difficult 2-day shoot of their varied careers.
+Beto Sporkens, who headed the Brazilian crew, negotiated coveted press passes for the team giving them backstage access to the tightly-controlled staging grounds for each Escola de Samba (Samba associations representing different neighborhoods in Sao Paulo).
+For the 2 nights of the Carnival, only 2 members of the crew could go into the Paserela (the avenue of the stadium where the carnival competions are held).
+During each Escola's 60 minute parade the rest of the crew had to stake out positions for themselves and their equipment among the 50,000 spectators in the stadium.
+Rii Kanzaki, who flew in from Boston for the shoot, spoke no Portuguese but was often mistaken for a Brazileira (Japanese migrants in Brazil form one of the largest Japanese immigrant populations outside Japan).
 Raymond Lee flew almost 36-hours from the Philippines and arrived without his camera or clothes (the airline eventually located them, with only a few hours to spare before Carnival began).
 Nana Buxani took both video and photos for the production.
 Ivi Vitoriano, a young Brazileira whom Beto recruited as a production assistant several months previously, proved to be so capable she was promoted to cameraperson and provided some of the most compelling footage seen on the documentary.
 Like the rest of the crew, it was her first time at Carnival.
 It was an unforgettable experience for everyone.